moneytoo/Player/README.md

 1. The default system file chooser allows access to any remote storage using appropriate _Document Provider_.
 I highly recommend [CIFS Documents Provider](https://github.com/wa2c/cifs-documents-provider) for accessing Samba shares.
 There are also providers like [WebDAV Provider](https://github.com/alexbakker/webdav-provider)/[DAVx⁵](https://github.com/bitfireAT/davx5-ose) (WebDAV), [FileManagerUtils](https://github.com/rikyiso01/FileManagerUtils) (SFTP) and [rcx](https://github.com/x0b/rcx).
 Sadly, Document providers are not supported on Android TV.

 2. Open video directly from your favorite file explorer. _Solid Explorer_ works really well, especially if you also want to automatically load subtitles.

+### How do I open a streaming link, where do I enter an url?

+Just Player does not have any UI to enter internet addresses, but it is registered for handling all compatible streaming links.
+When opening/tapping links in other apps, Just Player should be generally offered as an option.
+(Though this may not work in all situations, especially on Android 12+.)

+Alternatively, select the text url in the source app, choose _Share_ and find Just Player to play it.

 ### How to zoom in to get rid of black bars?